Yonas Abraha

 Bsrat Mezghebe is a writer from Washington, D.C.
 Her debut novel, I Hope You Find What You’re Looking For, released by Liveright in February 2026, delves into the secret lives of three women on the eve of Eritrean independence.
 Her essays about identity and migration have appeared in Guernica, The Paris Review, and the anthology Well-Read Black Girl.
 Bsrat received an MFA in Creative Writing from New York University and the Harper-Wood Creative Writing and Travel Award from Cambridge University.

-Waleed & Ibtasim Said
+Waleed & Ibtisam Said

 Tezez Tapes